fbpx

 • Four year stays: European employers and educational institutions are far less likely to offer opportunities to young UK citizens if they are only able to stay for two years.
 Under a four year stay, young UK citizens will be offered serious professional opportunities that will allow them to develop their careers.

-• Full Mobility within the EU: Similarly, young UK citizens must able to move within the EU rather than single EU member states on a bilateral basis, to ensure they are able to fully engage with the interlinked professional and academic networks within the EU.
+• Full Mobility within the EU: Similarly, young UK citizens must be able to move within the EU rather than single EU member states on a bilateral basis, to ensure they are able to fully engage with the interlinked professional and academic networks within the EU.

 • An uncapped, reciprocal number of places: The more the scheme sees use, the more successful it will be.
 To ensure use of the scheme is fair, whilst promoting the highest possible numbers of UK youth travelling abroad, we propose a ‘one in one out’ scheme, without an arbitrary cap.